rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 #### Principle of the symbolic method

-This method can be considered as a "literal" association between a user type, an operator and rights.
+This method can be considered as a "literal" association between a user type, an operator, and rights.

 ![Symbolic method](images/FON-040-014.png)